gilescope/structureaddin/README.md

 	3. Siblings with '||' at the start of the summary can be done in parallel (assuming different assignee).

 	4. Assignees, Remaining estimates and Due Dates are respected.

+Project Goals:

+By design the import is one-way from JIRA.
+This forces there to be a single golden source of up-to-date project information.
+The aim of this project is to remove the disconnect / reconsiliation of the high level project plan (managed upwards) with what's actually happening on the ground in JIRA.